Ben Beinn

 A hill repeating its own name.

-Poole’s new album Ben Beinn follows 2024’s In a River Shadow, further exploring an electronic folkway rooted in the abstraction of the elemental.
-If the previous record moved with flowing water and submerged folk song, Ben Beinn climbs into elemental instability: passing storms, coded skies, and sodden ground.
+Poole’s new album Ben Beinn follows 2024’s In a River Shadow, further exploring an electronic folkway rooted in abstraction.
+While the previous record moves with flowing water and submerged song, Ben Beinn climbs into elemental instability through passing storms, coded skies, and sodden ground.

-Across the album, Poole creates a phantasmic Celtic New Age sound world that’s marked by microtonal harmony, and swelling dissonance.
+Poole creates a phantasmic Celtic New Age sound world, marked by microtonal harmony and swelling dissonance.
 Voices in Gaelic, Norwegian, and English surface and dissolve, stretched beyond recognition — more weather than word.

-The ten-song cycle opens with 1000, where bagpipes and strings emerge from mountain icicles and frozen streams.
-At its centre sits Leaf, where the skittering squelches of moss, mud, and grass form a slippery rhythmic kaleidoscope.
-The album closes with 365 Days of Rain, turning rainfall data into a lattice of rhythm that slips from metrical order into converging motifs.
+The ten-song cycle opens with 1000, bagpipes and strings emerging from mountain icicles and frozen streams.
+Leaf sits central in the album, an unstable ground of squelching moss and mud forming a slippery rhythmic kaleidoscope.
+Ben Beinn closes with 365 Days of Rain, shifting rainfall data into a lattice of rhythm that slips from metrical order.

 Reference points include the emotionally saturated textures of Inoyama Land and the folk-electronic hybrids of Eli Storbekken.
-It tunes biophony to the hyperrealist processes of Noah Creshevsky, drawing as much from Galen Tipton’s sonic adventures as from the disquieting simulations of James Ferraro.
+It tunes biophony to the hyperrealist processes of Noah Creshevsky, drawing from Galen Tipton’s sonic adventures and the disquieting simulations of James Ferraro.

 In a River Shadow